BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/lambdasss/index.md

 >    print("Try again :((")
 > ```

-This first one was that really difficult and one case easily guess that each number of the array is divided by 2, and that `chr` function takes the result as argument.
+This first one was not really difficult and one can easily guess that each number of the array is divided by 2, and that `chr` function takes the result as argument.
 All chars are then concatenated using `join`, and a comparison is done.
 We had then to do the same:

 > ```python